BSG Blog Berezha Security Group

 What’s the difference between mobile app testing and web app testing?

 Mobile app testing covers the binary on the user’s device — local storage, platform APIs, hardware access, reverse engineering — plus the backend APIs.
-Web app testing focuses only on server-side behaviour and browser-based interactions.
+Web app testing covers the browser-delivered client (DOM, client-side scripts and storage) plus the server-side application and its APIs, but there is no installed binary and no OS-level platform, IPC, or hardware attack surface.
 A mobile app with a web API backend needs both types of testing for complete coverage.

 How long does a mobile app pentest take?